 The sections below discuss some other tests a doctor may conduct to help diagnose asthma:

 The doctor will likely focus on the upper respiratory tract, the chest, and the skin.
 They will likely listen for signs of wheezing, which can indicate an obstructed airway and asthma.

 - a runny nose

 - any growths on the inside of the nose

-A spirometry test is one example of a lung function test.
-The person will need to breathe in deeply and then breathe out forcefully into a tube.
-The tube links up to a machine called a spirometer, which shows how much air a person inhales and exhales and the speed at which they expel the air from the lungs.
+A person will need to breathe in deeply and then breathe out forcefully into a tube.
+The tube links up to a machine called a spirometer, which shows the speed at which they expel the air from their lungs.

 Other tests for diagnosis include: